-On March 29, the U.S. Supreme Court made the huge announcement that it will take on Andy Warhol Foundation v.
-Goldsmith, a case that may result in one of the more impactful decisions in recent memory for not only photographers but also for the entire creative community.
-The dispute in the case centers around Andy Warhol’s unauthorized use of photographer Lynn Goldsmith’s photograph of the musical artist Prince to create several silkscreen prints.
-The Warhol Foundation claims that the use of Goldsmith’s photograph was highly “transformative” under the first factor of the fair use test.
-The Justices are expected to weigh in on the transformative use subtest under the first factor of the fair use test: a question that has long frustrated and confused lower courts.
+On May 18, 2023, the U.S. Supreme Court issued its opinion in Andy Warhol Foundation v.
+Goldsmith, a case that was one of the more impactful decisions in recent memory for not only photographers but also for the entire creative community.
+The dispute in the case centered around Andy Warhol’s unauthorized use of photographer Lynn Goldsmith’s photograph of the musical artist Prince to create several silkscreen prints.
+The Warhol Foundation claimed that the use of Goldsmith’s photograph was highly “transformative” under the first factor of the fair use test.
+The Supreme Court appropriately reined in the “transformative” test by making clear that it is not controlling of a fair use analysis and doesn’t even control a factor one analysis.

-Given the potential impact of the Warhol case for photographers, it is helpful to re-examine the development of copyright law in regard to photographs.
-This blog reviews influential photography copyright cases leading up to and including the Second Circuit court’s decision in the Warhol caseso photographers and users of copyright protected photos can understand the current scope and limits of protection for this highly creative artform.
+It’s clear that from the Warhol case that photography copyright cases have been important in the development of copyright law.
+This blog reviews influential photography copyright cases leading up to and including the Supreme Court’s decision in the Warhol case so photographers and users of copyright protected photos can understand the current scope and limits of protection for this highly creative artform.

 Of course, it’s important to remember that all copyright cases have unique facts that influence a court’s decision.
 Thus, photographers should not assume that a result in any given case guarantees a similar result in another case.
 However, past cases are helpful guidance for photographers (and creators who incorporate existing photographs into their works) who want to know how copyright law applies in the photography context.